jhogis/LMSCornerRecordsExtract/README.md

 ## Description

 This repository contains C# project of an AutoCAD CRX plug-in.
-The plug-in implements an AutoCAD custom command named RUNCR.
+The plug-in implements an AutoCAD custom command named OCPWCR.
 This command extracts data from a corner record file for orange county public works.

 ## Dependencies
 * Visual Studio.
 This sample was created in Visual Studio 2017.